 As you’ve surely gathered by now, there are many factors at play when deciding on the perfect pizza oven (if they were toppings, the delivery place would charge an arm and a leg).
 We know that as well as anyone — for more than 20 years, our experts have tested every kind of pizza oven there is.
-Using their wealth of knowledge, we split our massive selection into 4 easy-to-understand classifications: Luxury, Premium, Practical, and Economy.
+Using their wealth of knowledge, we split our massive selection into 4 easy-to-understand classifications: Luxury, Premium, Practical, and Entry-Level.
 How did we judge them, you ask?
 It’s a combination of quality, performance, and features that lands a pizza oven in its particular class.
 See below for a brief overview of what each pizza oven class has to offer.

 Luxury Pizza Ovens

 Ideal form and function combine to give you stunning craftsmanship and perfect pizza

 Top-of-the-line materials and lifetime warranties provide years of ultimate outdoor cooking

 Refractory cooking domes couple with smart chimneys for masterful heat retention